-Semiconductor materials supplier Entegris (NASDAQ:ENTG) reported Q1 FY2023 results beating Wall St's expectations, with revenue up 42% year on year to $922.4 million.
-Guidance for next quarter's revenue was $885 million at the midpoint, which is 1.54% above the analyst consensus.
-Entegris made a GAAP loss of $88.2 million, down on its profit of $125.7 million, in the same quarter last year.
+Semiconductor materials supplier Entegris (NASDAQ:ENTG) reported Q4 FY2023 results topping analysts' expectations, with revenue down 14.1% year on year to $812.3 million.
+On the other hand, next quarter's revenue guidance of $780 million was less impressive, coming in 2.7% below analysts' estimates.
+It made a non-GAAP profit of $0.65 per share, down from its profit of $0.83 per share in the same quarter last year.

-- Inventory Days Outstanding: 145, up from 137 previous quarter
+- Inventory Days Outstanding: 118, up from 116 in the previous quarter

 With fabs representing the company’s largest customer type, Entegris (NASDAQ:ENTG) supplies products that purify, protect, and generally ensure the integrity of raw materials needed for advanced semiconductor manufacturing.